Brucephalus/Textbooks/It.md

 #### 9.2.4 Subversion Through Irony and Meme Culture

 Whereas historical it used blunt iconography, modern digital it often cloaks itself in irony and satire.
-Online such aesthetics exploit meme culture—repackaging white supremacist symbols, Nazi references, or accelerationist slogans in deliberately absurd or comedic formats.
+Online such aesthetics exploit meme culture—repackaging white supremacist symbols, NSDAP references, or accelerationist slogans in deliberately absurd or comedic formats.
 This tactic creates plausible deniability while radicalizing audiences through repetition and emotional desensitization.
 Platforms like 4chan and Telegram serve as incubators for such aesthetics, which then bleed into mainstream discourse via influencers, podcasts, or trolling campaigns.

 #### 9.2.5 Uniformity and the Aesthetic of Control